EDUCATOR PREPARATION INSTITUTE - FAQs

 The exam fees are as follows:

-General Knowledge Exam - First time registration is $130
+General Knowledge Test - First time registration is $130 (all 4 subtests at once)

-General Knowledge Exam - Retake registration is $150
+General Knowledge Test - Retake registration is $32.50 per subtest

-Professional Education Exam - First time registration is $150
+Professional Education Test - First time registration is $150

-Professional Education Exam - Retake registration is $170
+Professional Education Test - Retake registration is $150

 Does the EPI program prepare me for the FTCEs?

-The EPI does prepare students for portions of the Professional Education Exam through the mandatory first course, EPI 0004: The Teaching and Learning Process.
-The General Knowledge Exam and Subject Area Exam are completed independently by the student and are not part of the EPI curriculum.
+The EPI program does prepare students for portions of the Professional Education Test through the first course, EPI 0004: The Teaching and Learning Process.
+Students are ready to take the Professional Education Test by the end of the first semester.
+The General Knowledge Test and Subject Area Exam are completed independently by the student prior to starting in the program and are not part of the EPI curriculum.

 Are the EPI courses online?